WeymannC/NIDSgreeter/README.md

-Test project for the NIDS git course. hello prints a simple greeting to a predefined name (Bob).
+Test project for the NIDS git course. hello prints a simple greeting to a predefined name (Robert).